devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 {% endhighlight %}

-Tree structure turns out to be very handy especially when fields like *metadata* occures on many levels and it is easy to place it wrongly.
-Complete list of supported resources will provide shortnames and API group for each resource, so that you can start digging the parameters in kubernetes documentation, project issues or release updates.
+Tree structure turns out to be very handy especially when fields like *metadata* occurs on many levels and it is easy to place it wrongly.
+Complete list of supported resources will provide short names and API group for each resource, so that you can start digging the parameters in kubernetes documentation, project issues or release updates.

 <small markdown="1">[Back to table of contents](#toc)</small>